 Grade points per Semester hour

-A indicates excellent work.
+Α indicates excellent work.
 4

 В indicates good work.
 3

 C indicates satisfactory work.
 2

 D indicates passing work.
 1

 P indicates passing work taken for pass/fail 0

 credit.
 Not in effect after Fall 1985.

 CR indicates passing work in designated courses.
 0

 NC indicates non-credit in designated courses.
 0

 F indicates failing work.
 0

-F is given for an unofficial withdrawal or a course dropp ped
+F is given for an unofficial withdrawal or a course dropped l

-after the 10th week of a long semester, 7th week of a 10) week
+after the 10th week of a long semester, 7th week of a 10 w eek

-summer term, or after the 15th class day of a 5 week su mmer term.
+summer term, or after the 15th class day of a 4 or 5 week s summer

+term consisting of 20 days.

-F may be given in a course any time during the semeste r if an
+F may be given in a course any time during the semester if an

 instructor drops the student.

 - F indicates failing work taken for pass-fail credit.
 Not in effect after Fall 1985. - I indicates incomplete work.
 A student is expected to complete a course of study during a semester.
-In an emergency an instructor may assign a grade of I. An I in a course numbered 0003-4999 must be converted into a letter grade within 30 days after the beginning of the next long semester or the I will become an F. An I in a course numbered 5000-6993 must be converted into a letter grade within 90 days after the beginning of the next long semester or the I will become an F. Extension of time to remove an incomplete.
+In an emergency an instructor may assign a grade of I.

+An I in a course numbered 0003-4999 must be converted into a letter grade within 30 days after the beginning of the next long semester or the I will become an F. An I in a course numbered 5000-6993 must be converted into a letter grade within 90 days after the beginning of the next long semester or the I will become an F. Extension of time to remove an incomplete.
 If it is impossible for an incomplete to be removed within the time period allowed due to extenuating circumstances, "Extension of Time" forms must be completed by the instructor and approved by the college dean.